“How do you make money blogging?” is a question I hear all the time. I’m ready to crack the mystery and share the top five ways that blogs make money.

 For a lot of bloggers, this can be a significant portion of their overall income.
-It amounts to about 25-30% of mine.
+For the past few years, it has been my #1 income source.

 Just like with ads, it takes a while to build this up.
 You will need a lot of links out on the web before it adds up to a large amount, but little by little it eventually does.